- Pronounced: jeel MU-ler

 Began playing tennis aged five…Nicknamed "Mulles"…Parents are Marcel, who is a retired postal worker, and Miriam, who is a housewife…His brother Patrick works for a security company…Attended high school in Luxumbourg until he was 16, then moved to France…Completed one more year of schooling there…Speaks French, English, German and Luxembourgish…Enjoys rock music and good movies…Enjoys all sports, especially football and basketball...Wife, Alessia Fauzzi, (married July 10, 2010)…Sons, Lenny (born May 6, 2011) and Nils (born June 5, 2012)…Works with physical trainer Frank Eicher.

 2013 -- Best ATP result was QF in Marseille and played last tourn. at Roland Garros (l. to Bautista Agut).
-Missed rest of season with knee injury...
+Missed rest of season with left elbow injury...

 2012 -- The Luxembourg native finished in Top 100 for 5th time in his career, highlighted by 3rd ATP World Tour final in Atlanta (l. to Roddick in 3 sets) in July.
 Won career-high 22 matches...Also made SF in Vienna (l. to del Potro), QF in Belgrade on clay (l. to eventual champ Seppi) and on grass in ‘s-Hertogenbosch (l. to Malisse).
 On Challenger circuit, reached final at Rome-2 (l. to Janowicz)...In Grand Slam play, best results were 2R at Roland Garros (d.
 Sijsling 8-6 in 5th set, l. to Verdasco) and US Open (d.
 Youzhny from 2 sets down to win in 5th set TB)...Compiled records of 14-14 on hard, 4-5 on grass and 3-2 on clay.
 Went 0-4 vs. Top 10 opponents and highest-ranked win came over No. 13 Fish in Atlanta (ret. with ankle injury)...